Maestro-111/search-engine/README.md

 ## TO DO:

-1) ngnix for load balance
-2) wiki app (cont)
-3) better design for menu app (cont - home tab spacing)
-4) add "custom data source" option
-5) user auth?
-6) connect to db (not working, cont)
-7) how to rank elastic response
+1) how to rank elastic response
     1) first elastic ranks by additional fields
     2) then, use learn-to rank (collect user metadata like clicks) and train on top of that
-8) ajax request for search
+2) Continue adjusting webserver to include bbc
+   1. source_bbc app
+   2. indexer container has to be flexible towards the inputs from different apps
+3) unit testing for django (webserver)